thorimur/queueboard-core/ARCHITECTURE.md

 `generate_assignment_page.py` is a separate script generating a webpage `assign_reviewers.html` suggesting reviewers to assign to unassigned pull requests.
 This page is not generated by default, as it is aimed at mathlib maintainers.

-`.github/workflows/regenerate_dashboard.yml` defines the workflow updating the dashboard.
-It runs the above scripts to generate an up-to-date dashboard, and commits the updated HTML file on the `gh-pages` branch.
-That branch is deployed by github pages to create the webpage.
-**Invariant.** This workflow only writes to the `gh-pages` branch.
-It only reads data from the master branch.

 `style.css` contains all style rules for the generated webpage

 `util.py` contains two functions which are needed in otherwise unrelated scripts